 SOIL is pleased to report that the Eurofins labs found no viable Ascaris worms in the Konpòs Lakay compost sample they analyzed.
 This means they had all been successfully killed off through the composting process and that Konpòs Lakay compost can be safely added to soil to grow plants and food alike without any risk to public health.

-We’re hopeful that a Haitian lab facility will soon be able to test for helminth, or worm, viability, but in the mean time we will keep testing for E. coli throughout the process and are committed to sending our compost to international labs at least once a year.
+We’re hopeful that a Haitian lab facility will soon be able to test for helminth, or worm, viability, but in the mean time we will keep testing for E. coli throughout the process and are committed to ensuring the safety of our final product.

 To learn more about Konpòs Lakay, visit this page (and buy yourself a bag if you’re in Haiti!).
 Happy gardening!